-Both the X-A5 and the TS7 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the TS7 followed on from the Panasonic TS6.
+The TS7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Panasonic TS7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.